Grunt (G.I. Joe): Profile

 His real name is Robert W. Graves, and his rank is that of corporal E-4.
 Grunt was born in Columbus, Ohio.

 He graduated from Advanced Infantry Training in the top ten of his class.
 Grunt's primary military specialty is infantry and his secondary military specialties are as a small-arms armorer as well as being an artillery coordinator.
 He is familiar with all NATO and Warsaw Pact small arms, as well as domestic civilian arms, and is a qualified expert with the M-14, M-16, and the M-1911A1 auto pistol.

 Grunt eventually left the G.I.
 Joe Team to get his engineering degree at the Georgia Institute of Technology.
 There, he met a girl named Lola, whom he later married and the two have a young daughter together.
 The file card that came with the 1991 figure followed this story line, but differed in continuity by having him come back to the team.

 Toys

 Grunt was first released as an action figure as part of the original 1982 line.
 His action figure featured him in a green combat body suit.
 All of the original sixteen figures from 1982 were released with "straight arms".
-The same figure was re-released in 1983 with "swivel-arm battle grip", which made it easier for figures to hold their rifles and accessories.
+The same figure was re-released in 1983 with "swivel-arm battle grip", which made it easier for figures to hold their rifles and accessories. and was also released under Action Force in the UK in 1985 as a mailaway army builder.
 The swivel-arm version of the figure was also re-colored tan, and released in 1983 packaged with the "Falcon" attack glider.
 In 1986, the original swivel-arm version of the figure was included in the "Original Team" mail-away set.
 A new version of Grunt was released in 1991, with an all-new mold and head sculpt.